NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/B/Bottled Screams.md

 * * *

 The vengeful wails of a revenant, barely contained in this rattling jar, infuse your magic with all of their spite and malice.
-If a target fails its saving throw against your [[Spells/Seal Fate|Seal Fate]] spell after you've added this catalyst, it takes 1d6 persistent of the type chosen for the spell (2d6 persistent if it critically fails).
+If a target fails its saving throw against your [[Seal Fate|Seal Fate]] spell after you've added this catalyst, it takes 1d6 persistent of the type chosen for the spell (2d6 persistent if it critically fails).

 *Source: Pathfinder Lost Omens: Impossible Lands* *OGL*